General Fair Rules

 31. The champion and reserve champion market beef, swine, goats, poultry, rabbits, and lambs at the fair must be sold at the Junior Livestock Sale.

-36. All sales are final at the Middle Park Junior Livestock Sale on Saturday afternoon.
-There is to be no contact with the buyer, by the exhibitor, regarding the trade or replacement of the sale animal with another animal available on the night of the sale.
+36. All sales are final at the Middle Park Junior Livestock Sale.
+Once the animal is sold there is to be no contact with the buyer regarding the trade or replacement of the sale animal by the exhibitor or family members.

 Market Beef: No animal born before January 1st of the previous year will be eligible to show.